 The very act of believing God and receiving His son, Jesus Christ, is a life-giving act of righteousness.

-From the smallest mustard seed of faith, new life is given and continues to grow.
-In Abraham’s case, his faith was the cornerstone of his righteousness.
+From this smallest mustard seed of faith, new life is given to us and continues to grow.
 As we learn more about Abraham in the book of Genesis, we see that, like us, he was not perfect.
 He was a human being with plenty of shortcomings, but his faith pleased God, and God used his faith to credit Abraham with righteousness.

 God told Abraham to “Fear not”.
 There is a difference between a rational concern about a serious situation and being consumed with fear, worry and anxiety about it.
 God wants us to live without crippling anxiety, and to approach Him in prayer about every fear-causing situation.

-We all face situations that bring us to the point of fear.
 What is happening, or not happening, in your life right now that is a major concern for you?
-Have you have brought it before the Lord?
+Let us bring it before the Lord.